headio/phalcon-bootstrap/README.md

 ## DI container factory

-From the examples above you probably noticed from the naming convention that we instantiated Phalcon's factory default mvc or cli container.
+From the examples above you will have noticed that we instantiated Phalcon's factory default mvc or cli container services.

 ```php
 $config = new Config(